 - Hear the pioneering stories that put Fremantle on the map

-- End the tour on the Cappuccino Strip, a great place to enjoy a coffee and a spot of people-watching
+- See the Cappuccino Strip, a great place to enjoy a coffee and a spot of people-watching

-- Small-group tour with a maximum of 12 participants ensures a personalized experienced with your guide
+- Small-group tour with a maximum of 12 participants ensures a personalized experienced with a guide

 What You Can Expect

 Admire the Town Hall, which has remained mostly unchanged since it opened in 1887, providing an excellent example of 19th-century architecture.
 Then meander along narrow streets, pausing for photo ops and to hear stories from your guide about various events that helped shape this port city.
 When you reach the Cappuccino Strip, admire the lively stretch of cafes and restaurants where locals and visitors alike relax at outdoor tables for prime people-watching.

 The last stop on your tour is the Fremantle Roundhouse, Western Australia’s oldest standing structure, which was built as a prison in 1830.
 Total walking distance is approximately 2 miles (3 km).

 Tour guide was friendly and informative, and had a great knowledge of the area.
 A wonderful way to explore Fremantle - I'd highly recommend it

 It was a great overview of Fremantle and its history.

 excellent guide new her stuff and took her time didnt rush through the walk